GoogleCloudPlatform/magic-modules/tools/ansible-pr/README.md

 ## Requirements
 * `hub` CLI
-* `build/ansible` has the origin remote properly setup.
+* `build/ansible` has the origin remote to whatever fork of ansible you want PRs to appear as coming from (usually, your personal fork)